mer-hybris/hadk.sailfishos.org/middleware.rst

 `/sys/class/timed_output/vibrator/enable` or `/sys/class/leds/vibrator/activate`.
 The exact path for these might be a little different in some cases, e.g. instead of `vibrator` the path could contain `foobar`, `foobar` being the device name in this case.
-Check for down :ref:`below <Non-Graphic Feedback Daemon Native Vibrator Plugin>` for more.
+Check for down below :ref:`Non-Graphic Feedback Daemon Native Vibrator Plugin<non-graphic-feedback-daemon-native-vibrator-plugin>` for more.

 If these files are not present it is very likely that your device uses ffmemless to control haptics.
 To verify if your device uses ffmemless